-Preponderance of the evidence means the superior weight of evidence upon the issues involved, which, while not enough to free the mind whole from reasonable doubt, is yet sufficient to incline a reasonable and impartial mind to one side of the issue rather than the other.
+Preponderance of evidence means the superior weight of evidence upon the issues involved, which, while not enough to free the mind wholly from reasonable doubt, is yet sufficient to incline a reasonable and impartial mind to one side of the issue rather than the other.

 Georgia code specifically defines what this term means, and it’s usually explicitly explained to the jury during the trial process.
 It’s commonly referred to as the “greater weight of the evidence.”
 Some attorneys will describe it as convincing the jury “beyond 50%”.

 The victim of a civil lawsuit (the plaintiff) always has the burden of proof at trial.
 That means that you must prove by a preponderance of the evidence that the events you are claiming took place and that the defendant involved caused your damages.

 It’s unfortunate that the person who was harmed is stuck with this burden, but that’s how the legal system in Georgia, and throughout the United States, was designed.
 If you want money damages, you have to show that you were harmed and that you need them to compensate for your losses.

 A skilled Georgia personal injury lawyer will know what to do to show that you were the victim in your accident.
 John Foy attorneys have years of experience and can work with you to get the best settlement possible.

 How Does a Jury Use the “Preponderance of the Evidence” Standard?

 The standard is based on how convincing the evidence presented is.
 It doesn’t affect how much evidence is presented.
 That is, the jury will weigh the credibility of witnesses and determine which evidence seems more truthful based on the circumstances.
 Just because one side gives more evidence than the other doesn’t necessarily mean that they will win based on the “preponderance of the evidence.”

 Most people think of “evidence” as being a tangible thing, but the definition of evidence is actually much broader than that.
 In the average car accident case, for example, evidence may include things like: